benjasl-stripe/stripe-sandbox-test/README.md

 # Stripe API Express Server Sandboxes example

-This is an Express server implementation that interacts with the Stripe API.
+This is an Express server example that interacts with the Stripe API, it includes a test workflow that ensures the Stripe API is associated with a Stripe Sandbox environment named "dev-sandbox".

 ## Prerequisites